 I’m so excited and honored to have been asked to contribute a guest post for her while she is out of town this week.
-I peppered her with about a hundred emails with recipe suggestions, but finally settled on these brownies, made with black beans, if you can believe it.
-I chose them partly because they taste great and are healthy, gluten free, and simple – in line with her cooking philosophy – and partly (I admit!) because I desperately wanted to bring her over to the dark (black bean) side, after her confession that the concept of black beans in brownies kind of freaks her out.
+I peppered her with about a hundred emails with recipe suggestions, but finally settled on these flourless brownies, made with black beans, if you can believe it.
+I chose them partly because they taste great and are healthy, gluten free, and simple – in line with her cooking philosophy – and partly (I admit!) because I desperately wanted to bring her over to the dark (black bean) side, after her confession that the concept of black beans to make flourless brownies kind of freaks her out.
 I’ll save the sales pitch for later though, since she is on vacation and therefore should be eating a REAL brownie right now.

-- 1 cup canned black beans rinsed and drained
+- 1 cup canned black beans, rinsed and drained

-- 1 large egg
+- 2 large eggs

 - 1/2 teaspoon baking powder

-Pour black beans and melted chocolate into a food processor and pulse until smooth.
-Add the rest of the ingredients and continue to pulse until completely smooth.
+- Add the rest of the ingredients and continue to pulse until completely smooth.
 Scrape down the sides of the bowl and pulse a few more times to make sure everything is completely incorporated.